Stockholm Palace: The Guest Apartments

 The Guest Apartments (also known as the Grand Guest Apartments) are on the second floor in the south part of the western row and are used for visiting heads of state at state visits to Sweden.
-The rooms got their original interior in the 1760s, under the direction of Jean Eric Rehn when they were set in order for the Prince Frederick Adolf, the brother of King Gustaf III.
+The rooms got their original interior in the 1760s, under the direction of Jean Eric Rehn when they were set in order for the Prince Frederick Adolf, the brother of King Gustav III.
 Three of the rooms that are shown to the public are in the mezzanine suite of rooms with windows facing the Inner Courtyard.

 The Apartments of the Orders of Chivalry

 The Apartments of the Orders of Chivalry are in the south part on the first floor of the western row and consists of four halls, one for each order: The Royal Order of the Seraphim, Order of the Sword, Order of the Polar Star and Order of Vasa.
 In the Apartments of the Orders there are permanent exhibitions about the Royal Orders.
 Formerly, this is where the Privy Council had their apartments in the mid-1750s.
 They were succeeded by the Supreme Court of Sweden who used the halls of the Apartments from 1789 to 1949.